 Serving as bridge from Sebern’s recent webinars on developmental trauma and dissociation to Ruth’s upcoming webinar series (presenting her research on the enduring impact of early life trauma on the human brain -- beginning July 15th), this two-hour live conversation will focus on how the traumatized brain gives rise to symptoms such as dissociation, balance problems, somatic disturbances and most profoundly the capacity to have a sense of a self and an other.

 There was a lively lecture and conversation with Sebern Fisher and Ruth Lanius on June 28th, centering around recent research from the lab of Ruth Lanius into the impact of trauma on brain, body, and mind.
 The session was recorded, and the recording will be made available to all who registered.
 You can watch the conversation as many times as you like.
-It will become accessible about July 8, and remain accessible until the beginning of September.
+It will remain accessible until the beginning of September.

 Sebern Fisher, M.A, BCN is the author of Neurofeedback in the Treatment of Developmental Trauma: Calming the Fear-Driven Brain.
 Sebern was the Clinical Director of a residential treatment program for severely traumatized youth for 17 years and has worked with developmentally traumatized adults for her 45 year clinical career.
 She adopted neurofeedback in 1997 after experiencing profound and unexpected responses to it for herself.
 She has developed several protocols specifically to quiet the fear-driven brain and has written numerous articles and case studies demonstrating the effectiveness of neurofeedback when used in conjunction with trauma therapy.
 Sebern authored two webinars available on www.TrainingTrauma- Developmental Trauma: New Thinking; New Treatments: New Challenges and The Nature of Forgetting: Dissociation and Neurofeedback.